Goomeri Hall of Memory

 Goomeri Hall of Memory is a heritage-listed war memorial hall at Boonara Street, Goomeri, Gympie Region, Queensland, Australia.
-It was designed by Philip Oliver Ellard Hawkes and built in 1926.
+It was built in 1926 and designed by Philip Oliver Ellard Hawkes.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

-The Hall of Memory at Goomeri was opened in 1926 to commemorate all those from the district who had served in World War I, but this dedication has since been extended to also honour all those who have served in subsequent wars.
+The Hall of Memory at Goomeri was opened in 1926 to commemorate all those from the district who had served in World War I. This dedication has since been extended to also honour all those who have served in subsequent wars.

 European settlement in the district took place in 1843–50 as large pastoral holdings were taken up.
 By 1870 these had been subdivided into smaller grazing farms.
 In 1902, the Nanango railway line reached Goomeri and at that time was used principally by local farmers and to transport timber.
 In 1911, a sale of town commercial and residential blocks was held.
 More farms were established and a butter factory was built.
 The town of Goomeri developed with a school, showground and churches as a rural district centre in the 1930s.

 The First World War (1914–1918), although fought in Europe, North Africa and the Middle East, had a profound impact on Australia.
 At the outbreak of war Australia, settled as a British colony and with strong ties to the "motherland", immediately entered the war in support of Britain and her allies.
 Over 300,000 Australians out of a population of 4 million volunteered for service overseas, with approximately 60,000 of these making the supreme sacrifice.
 Virtually every Australian community, including that of Goomeri, lost young men in this war.

 Following the war, most communities wished to erect a memorial for those who served, and particularly those who had not returned.
 At Goomeri, a memorial was erected in Digger Perrett Park, although the Goomeri War Memorial Clock, which stands opposite the site, replaced this in 1940.
 The Goomeri sub-branch of the RSL received its charter on 1 January 1926 and members of this branch were a driving force behind the establishment of the Hall of Memory.
 A public meeting was held in March 1926 and a Memorial Hall Building Committee comprising Messrs.
 Mayne, Stanton, Wimberley, Maudsley and Wise was appointed with authority to obtain land and a building for use as a community hall.
 At the time, this was not a common form of memorial, most tributes to Queensland volunteers and war dead being monuments.
 It was not until the wake of World War II that such practical memorials as buildings and community facilities were favoured, so that the Goomeri Hall of Memory is one of only a small number of such buildings remaining.